 A bit of space can be essential to making the focal point stand out; having too much going on can remove any point of reference for the shot.
 If you are creating a blog post, then you should definitely look to post a cover image and add in some text there.
 If you are creating an ad, though, then you want to use the free space to help show off your brand name and the logo of your business.

-Generally, space is so incredibly important to making an image feel easy to look at.
+Generally, space is so incredibly important to make an image feel easy to look at.
 If you feel that there is a bit too much on show, then there is a fair chance that you are right, and that change is needed.

 Pack and Snap!